 The adage goes “If you don’t know where you’re going, how will you know when you get there?”
 The planning process helps identify not only what is achievable given your resources, but sometimes what is being overlooked.
 Ideally, it solidifies that your goals are really your goals and helps balance the pull and push of today’s needs, wants, and wishes with those of the future.

-What should I look for in a financial planner?
+What should I look for in a financial advisor?

-Get comfortable with asking of their experience in any area you are concentrating on (i.e., college planning, retiring, home purchase, inheritance, etc.) A planner is acting in YOUR best interest, not their own or the company they work for.
+Get comfortable with asking of their experience in any area you are concentrating on (i.e., college planning, retirement, home purchase, inheritance, etc.)

 How much should I be saving?

 The answer depends on many factors such as your age, circumstances, goals, and values.
 If saving isn’t already a habit, the important thing is to get started at a manageable level and then strive to increase that level whenever possible.
 Always make sure you are contributing enough to receive any company matching contributions to retirement plans.
 Don’t leave that compensation on the table.

 What type of information do I have to provide?

 The quantifiable items are what you own, what you owe, and what you earn.
 In conversations with your financial planner, he or she will also help you uncover the qualitative factors such as your history with money and your core values, as they help you set achievable goals to work towards.

 A financial plan should include a review of your goals and objectives, net worth, cash flow, investment portfolio, insurance, and taxes.
 These are the building blocks used to create projections and to design a plan for implementing strategies to achieve your goals.
 It can also include probabilities of success for meeting your goals to ensure the peace of mind for which we all strive.

 Why do I need to consider insurance with my financial plan?